JoaoBlimping/DanyBurtonHomeComputer/README.md

 - 01 instructions write the value in the A register to the contained hard drive address. (so the hard drive can only contain 2^14 words.
 Although this could be expanded through some kind of memory mapped thingo).

 D instructions start with a 1, and then they pretty much follow the same formula:
-11ccccccdddjjjl
+1ccccccddddjjjl
-c are the computation bits which represent the computation to be performed. the d bits determine where the value will be stored, allowing any combination of A register, D register, and memory[A]. the j bits say under what conditions the program jumps to the memory location contained in the A register, with the conditions being if the computed value is less than 0, 0, or greater than 0. the l bit says whether or not to offset the jump by the O register. that way you can do system calls and stuff.
+c are the computation bits which represent the computation to be performed. the d bits determine where the value will be stored, allowing any combination of A register, D register, memory[A + offset], and memory[A] the j bits say under what conditions the program jumps to the memory location contained in the A register, with the conditions being if the computed value is less than 0, 0, or greater than 0. the l bit says whether or not to offset the jump by the O register.

 ## Memory Mapped IO
 The Dany Burton Home Computer will have the following IO devices: